oVirt/ovirt-site/source/node/puppet-plugin.html.md

 ### Summary

-This feature converts the generic oVirt Node image into an image customized use with oVirt Engine.
+This feature converts the generic oVirt Node image into an image with support for Puppet provisioning.

 ### Owner